-Enviva's annual District of Origin Process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
+Enviva's annual District of Origin Form process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
 The process collects information about the suppliers sourcing area, species processed at the mill, the types of information collected about the landowner and other pertinent information as described in the guidance found in Standard 2 Section 8.4 of the Interpretations.
 This information is mapped and compared to Enviva's supply base area and against known areas with potential high conservation value to ensure that any risk to HCV values associated with suppliers of secondary feedstocks is appropriately included in the SBP supply base evaluation process to ensure the suppliers' sourcing practices do not pose a threat to these areas.
 Enviva purchases primary feedstock from many of the same timber harvesting crews as its secondary feedstock suppliers.
 Since Enviva uses its proprietary Track & Trace program to purchase primary feedstock it, by extension, has quite a bit of information about the source tracts of its secondary feedstock suppliers.

-Conclusion There is a low risk the Enviva sourcing practices will cause an increase in the use of pesticides or herbicides. a.
-Preamble citations b.
-Master Wood Purchase Agreement c.
-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment d.
-Track & Trace Means of e.
-District of Origin Process Verification f.
-HCV Tract Approval Process g.
-USDA Forest Service h.
-Federal Insecticide, Fungicide and Rodenticide Act i.
-US EPA j.
-World Bank Worldwide Governance Indicators Evidence All means of verification reviewed Reviewed Risk Rating X Low Risk Specified Risk Unspecified Risk at RA
+There is a low risk the Enviva sourcing practices will cause an increase in the use of pesticides or herbicides.

+- a.
+Preamble citations

+- b.
+Master Wood Purchase Agreement

+- c.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment

+- d.
+Track & Trace

+- e.
+District of Origin Process

+- f.
+HCV Tract Approval Process

+- g.
+USDA Forest Service

+- h.
+Federal Insecticide, Fungicide and Rodenticide Act

+- i.
+US EPA